kubernetes-manifest

 Using Nuon Context Variables

-Kubernetes manifest Components support Nuon’s templating system, allowing you to access variables and outputs from other components:
+Kubernetes manifest components support Nuon’s templating system, allowing you to access variables and outputs from other components:

 components/configmap.yaml